kinopee0219/capstone/report.md

 Instead of adapting the parameter learning rates based on the average first moment (the mean) as in RMSProp, Adam also makes use of the average of the second moments of the gradients (the uncentered variance).
 Specifically, the algorithm calculates an exponential moving average of the gradient and the squared gradient, and the parameters beta1 and beta2 control the decay rates of these moving averages.

-All of the deep learning models used in this paper are trained with adam otimizer.
+All of the deep learning models used in this paper are trained with adam optimizer.
 However, RNN model reaches the limit at about 0.0017 MSE on the test datasets although layers are stacked and increase number of epoch.
 As it is shown in the learning curve, RNN's curve reach the limit.

 #### 3-3.
 Refinement
-So, LSTM which has capability to learn logn-term dependencies are employed as second deep leanring model.
+So, LSTM which has capability to learn long-term dependencies are employed as second deep learning model.
 LSTM model is composed of 7layers which are 6 layers LSTM and 1 Dense layer as the same as RNN.

-After trainig, LSTM performs better on the test datasets than RNN and it achieves 0.00024 MSE in comparision with 0.017, benchmark score of RNN.
+After training, LSTM performs better on the test datasets than RNN and it achieves 0.00024 MSE in comparision with 0.017, benchmark score of RNN.
 LSTM, however, takes long time to learn from the datasets because LSTM learn sequentially.
 Now, it takes about 196 sec.
 In the real business, time is also important in addition to prediction ability.

 Lastly, 1-dimentional-CNN+LSTM is employed as the third deep learning model to predict as well as LSTM model and save learning time.
 As the same as the above two kinds of deep learning models, 1d-CNN+LSTM model is composed of 7 layers with 2 CNN layers, 4 LSTM layers and 1 Dense layers.
 After 1d-CNN+LSTM is trained, it is confirmed that its loss, MSE, is 0.00024 which is the same as the LSTM model and the training time  is 134 sec which is shorter by 32 % than LSTM which takes 196 sec to learn from training datasets.